Photo by Simon Steiner via Pexels

 The Caesars Palace Grand Prix stands as a cautionary tale about what happens when sporting prestige collides with Vegas excess.
 It gave us two world champions, countless complaints, and proof that sometimes, even Formula 1 can’t polish a parking lot into a proper race track.
 When F1 returned to Vegas in 2023 with a proper street circuit, it was a tacit admission: some experiments are better left in the past.

-As one veteran mechanic put it: “We turned up expecting showgirls and champagne.
+As one veteran mechanic summed it up: “We turned up expecting showgirls and champagne.
 What we got was heatstroke and concrete barriers.
 Only in Vegas.”